-With more than 25 years of experience as a regulator and lawyer in state and federal land use, environmental and energy law, Hope Schmeltzer provides public agencies and private clients with practical legal advice in the development and operation of complicated projects, such as renewable power generation and transmission, high-tech and biotech research and development facilities, university campuses, hospitals, wastewater treatment plants, and high-density residential and mixed-use developments.
+With more than 25 years of experience as a regulator and lawyer in state and federal land use, environmental and energy law, Hope Schmeltzer provides public agencies and private clients with practical legal advice in the development and operation of complicated projects.
+Her projects include renewable power generation and energy storage, EV charging sites, high speed rail, high-tech and biotech research and development campuses, hospitals, wastewater treatment plants, and high-density residential and mixed-use developments.

 Hope counsels public agencies and developers to ensure defensible California Environmental Quality Act (CEQA), Coastal Act and other land use and environmental approvals.
 She understands the complexities of working with lead agency counsel, advising elected and appointed boards, including the nuances of the Brown and Bagley-Keene Acts and the Political Reform Act.

 She is adept at guiding intricate developments through required land use and environmental, health and safety approvals, with a particular focus on renewable energy project strategies.
 Hope’s hazardous waste management and brownfields redevelopment experience includes managing multi-party chlorinated solvent groundwater sites, radioactive contamination, per- and polyfluoroalkyl substances (PFAS), petroleum hydrocarbons and heavy metals contamination.